markdwags/Razor/help/docs/faq.md

 - `macro [name]` - This will run a macro in-game.
 If you have a macro called `CreateRobes` you would type `macro CreateRobes`.
 - `hue` - Display information about an item, include the hue.
 - `item` - Same as `hue`.
+- `info` - Display a gump that shows info about the item or mobile selected.
 - `resync` - This will resync your client, the same way the resync hotkey does.
 - `mobile` - Display some general information about a mobile (used for debugging)
 - `weather [weather_type] [num_of_effects]` - Set the weather in the game.
 Weather will end automatically after 6 minutes, on newer clients it will end in 10 minutes.